Disability Advisers at the DRC can answer your questions and assist you with your application. Please contact the DRC to arrange an appointment.

-- EU and international students are not eligible for DSAs, but you can contact the DRC to enquire about alternative funding options.
+- Postgraduate students from Ireland, Other EU and international students are not eligible for DSAs, but you can contact the DRC to enquire about alternative funding options.

 - If you are a postgraduate student funded by a research council (such as the AHRC or EPSRC), please contact a DRC adviser to apply for DSA funding.
 You may also find the Research Councils UK website on Disabled Students' Allowances useful.

 New students who wish to apply for Disabled Students' Allowances (DSAs), in addition to their main loans and grants (referred to as core support), should indicate this on their online application.
 Student Finance England will then post you a DSA1 form to sign and return with evidence of your disability.
 If you have already applied for core support, but did not request a DSAs application and now wish to apply, you will need to complete the short version of the DSA1 form.

 Returning DSAs customers should re-apply for their main loans and grants online and indicate that they wish their DSAs support to continue.

 New and returning customers who are receiving DSAs support only, who are part-time or postgraduate customers, need to re-apply each year for DSAs and should complete the long version of the DSA1 form.

 To apply, visit the GOV.UK Disabled Students' Allowances (DSAs) page and go to 'Part 4: 'How to apply.'

 Watch this video for more information on 2016/17 DSAs youtube.com/DSAs2016/17

 For information and to apply, visit Student Awards Agency for Scotland (SAAS) Disabled Students Allowance (DSA) page.

 For information and to apply, visit the Student Finance Wales Students Disabled Students’ Allowances page.